 Always take expert advice before eating wild fungi.

 Surveying the wildlife on Troopers Hill is an important part of the work we do to ensure the nature reserve is properly managed.

 We are pleased that John and Doreen Bailey from the North Somerset and Bristol Fungus Group have agreed to help us in surveying the fungi on the Hill.
-John & Doreen led fungi forays for us on 1st November 2015 and 5th November 2017.
-We hope they will be able to visit again, perhaps in autumn 2019.
+John & Doreen led fungi forays for us on 1st November 2015 and 5th November 2017 and carried out a survey in 2019.

 From 2005 to 2013 we held seven Fungi Forays on Troopers Hill all led by Justin Smith.
 As well as leading each walk Justin carried out a fungi survey.
 In 2009 by way of a change Justin led a Lichens, mosses and liverworts walk.